 However, the renewable energy industry has ushered in a critical change that helps farmers stay operational by getting more than one use out of their land.
 Renting out farmland for renewable power while using it as normal, provides a steady stream of income that reduces the need to borrow and keeps farmers producing.

 The “printing” of food is often seen as a matter of fine dining.
 Yet, that doesn’t consider the impact of what 3D printers can do.

-One of the big questions facing the food industry is over labor practices.
-The COVID-19 pandemic turned line cook, baker, and agricultural worker into the most dangerous jobs in America in 2020.
-And while nobody thinks human kitchen staff are going anywhere, increasingly questions are being raised about where, and when, they should be deployed.
+One of the big questions facing the food industry is about labor practices.
+The COVID-19 pandemic turned line cooks, bakers, and agricultural workers into the most dangerous jobs in America in 2020.
+And while nobody thinks human kitchen staff is going anywhere, increasingly questions are being raised about where, and when, they should be deployed.

 Robotic kitchens can fully automate food service, especially in remote places and dangerous situations where it simply may not be safe for kitchen staff.
 They can also shift unsafe labor away from humans, who can focus on prep, expediting, and other tasks to keep food moving out the door.

 As technology speeds up and more needs arrive, expect even more innovation in food, from how it’s grown to how it’s served and eaten.
 If you’re looking to be as innovative as the food industry, we can help great teams create great ideas.